informalsystems/vdd/fastsync/fastsync.md

 We do not put assumptions on the existence of a correct full node in *peerIDs*.
 Under this assumption we cannot guarantee the properties described in the sequential specification above.
-Thus, in the (unreliable) distributed setting, we consider two kinds of termination (normal and abort) and we will specify below under what (favorable) conditions we can ensure to terminate normally, and satisfy the requirements of the sequential problem statement:
+Thus, in the (unreliable) distributed setting, we consider two kinds of termination (successful and failure) and we will specify below under what (favorable) conditions we can ensure to terminate successfully, and satisfy the requirements of the sequential problem statement:

 #### **[FS-DISTR-TERM]**:
-*Fastsync* may *terminate normally* or it  *aborts*.
+*Fastsync* may *terminate successfully* or it  *terminates with failure*.

 #### Remote Functions